 Upon entering the plant at Lake Rockwell, the raw water is chemically treated to kill bacteria and to coagulate, flocculate, and settle suspended particles.
 From there, the partially clarified water flows through filters that remove the particles and solid impurities remaining in the water after the settling process.
 A one-million gallon clear well collects the filtered water, which is further treated with additional chemicals: chlorine as a disinfectant, fluoride to prevent tooth decay, and pH stabilization and corrosion inhibitor agents to prevent corrosion and encrusting of the water mains.
 After the final chemical treatment, the water is pumped to the City by six pumps located in the high-lift pumping station.
-Under normal conditions, this is the first time that pumps are used; until this point, water has flowed to and through the system by force of gravity.
+This is the first time that pumps are used; until this point, water has flowed to and through the system by force of gravity.

-The treated water is pumped through about 28 miles of force mains to two equalizing reservoirs in the City.
-About 53 miles of feeder mains distribute water from the force mains and the equalizing reservoirs to a network of approximately 963 miles of distribution mains in the City and over 140 miles of mains in areas outside of the City.
-Water is stored within the distribution system at 12 different locations.
+The treated water is pumped through about 31 miles of force mains to two equalizing reservoirs in the City.
+About 53 miles of feeder mains (12 and 16 inch) distribute water from the force mains and the equalizing reservoirs to a network of approximately 963 miles of distribution mains (4 and 10 inch) in the City and over 132 miles of mains in areas outside of the City.
+Water is stored within the distribution system at 11 different locations.